Andy4495/emulator-8-bit/README.md

 ## Building

-The repositor contains a Makefile to automate the build process.
+The repository contains a Makefile to automate the build process.
 To build the executable, simply run `make` at the command line:

 ```shell
     make